 Welcome to the English Department

 In English we love exploring how writers use language to create an impact on readers.
 We do this by examining and reading a range of different texts, from poetry, to novels to a range of fiction and nonfiction texts from different times and places.
 Once we understand how writers create exciting effects on their readers we can begin to improve our own writing.
-In English we write creatively and for different purposes and for different purposes, improving our use of language, organisation, punctuation and grammar.
+In English we write creatively and for different purposes, improving our use of language, organisation, punctuation and grammar.
+Communication includes speaking as well as writing, which is why in English we expect our students to work in groups or independently to present information to the class to help improve all aspects of communication.

 Meet the English Department

-The department team consists of nine members of staff.
+The department team consists of ten members of staff.
 These are:

 |Mrs D Rhodes||Teacher of English|